MicrosoftDocs/well-architected/well-architected/cost/design-paas.md

 |Secure access to virtual machine|[Azure Bastion](/azure/bastion) instead of virtual machines as jump boxes.|
 |Network security|[Azure Firewall](/azure/firewall/) instead of virtual network appliances.|

-For more information, see [Use platform as a service (PaaS) options](../../guide/design-principles/managed-services.md).
+For more information, reference [Use platform as a service (PaaS) options](/azure/architecture/guide/design-principles/managed-services).

 **Reference architecture**

-To see an implementation that provides better security and lowers cost through PaaS services, see [Network DMZ between Azure and an on-premises datacenter](../../reference-architectures/dmz/secure-vnet-dmz.yml).
+To see an implementation that provides better security and lowers cost through PaaS services, see [Network DMZ between Azure and an on-premises datacenter]((/azure/architecture/reference-architectures/dmz/secure-vnet-dmz).